hgn/kernel-magnifier/README.md

   complex here.
 There are softwirqs, workers, tasklets and other context and subsystem add custom implementations - like for NAPI for the network stack - on top of it.
 None of this makes the kernel any simpler.
-- The kernel is highly optimized, often every instruction is optimized to elicit the last percent of performance
+- The kernel is highly optimized, often every instruction in the processing hot path is optimized to elicit the last percent of performance
 - Many indirect functions via function pointers are included in the kernel, e.g. fileops structure.
 - The kernel has grown over decades - technical debts have also accumulated here, which do not make the whole thing any easier

+## Kernel Magnifier

+The Kernel Magnifier helps by recording the complete history of the called functions (ftrace) and then displaying them visually in graph form.
+The graph form provides a relatively clear representation of caller/calllee and call chains.
+It also shows which functions are called frequently and which are called less frequently.
+This information is useful for gaining an overview (hot path, slow path).

 ## Usage

 ## Recording Data